llmware-ai/llmware/README.md

 <details>
 <summary><b>🔗  D. Connect to an existing MongoDB deployment </b></summary>

 You can connect to an existing MongoDB deployment by setting the connection string to the environment variable, ```COLLECTION_DB_URI```.
-See the example script [Using Mongo Atlas](examples/using_mongo_atlas.py) for detailed information on how to use Mongo Atlas as the NoSQL and/or Vector Database for `llmware`.
+See the example script, [Using Mongo Atlas](https://github.com/llmware-ai/llmware/blob/main/examples/using_mongo_atlas.py), for detailed information on how to use Mongo Atlas as the NoSQL and/or Vector Database for `llmware`.

 Additional information on finding and formatting connection strings can be found in the [MongoDB Connection Strings Documentation](https://www.mongodb.com/docs/manual/reference/connection-string/).

 </details>